-Regular employees and those part-time employees scheduled to work on the floating holiday and eligible to receive benefits may individually, with the approval of the department head, take such holiday on the date of the holiday, on the day preceding the holiday in the case of holidays which fall on a Saturday, or the day following the holiday in the case of holidays which fall on a Sunday, or may accumulate up to forty-eight (48) hours of floating holiday time to be used at a deferred date.
+Employees scheduled to work on the floating holiday and eligible to receive benefits may individually, with the approval of the department head, take such holiday on the date of the holiday, on the day preceding the holiday in the case of holidays which fall on a Saturday, or the day following the holiday in the case of holidays which fall on a Sunday, or may accumulate up to forty-eight (48) hours of floating holiday time to be used at a deferred date.
 Such floating holiday time off shall be scheduled at a time mutually agreeable to the employee and the department head.
 County offices and departments shall remain open for business on any day deemed to be a floating holiday and employees who elect to accumulate floating holiday time shall receive their regular compensation for working on the holiday.

-Any regular employee whose regularly scheduled day off falls on a floating holiday shall accrue floating holiday time as provided in this Section.
+Any employee whose regularly scheduled day off falls on a floating holiday shall accrue floating holiday time as provided in this section.